memgraph/docs/docs/reference-guide/replication.md

 Cypher query.
 REPLICA instances no longer accept write queries.
 In order to start the replication, each REPLICA instance needs to be registered from the MAIN instance by setting a replication mode (SYNC, SYNC WITH TIMEOUT, and ASYNC) and specifying the REPLICA instance's socket address.

-Replication mode defines the terms by which the MAIN instance can commit the changes to the database, thus modifying the system to prioritize either consistency or availability:
+The replication mode defines the terms by which the MAIN instance can commit the changes to the database, thus modifying the system to prioritize either consistency or availability:

 - SYNC - The MAIN instance will not commit a transaction until all REPLICA instances running in the SYNC mode confirm they have received the same transaction.
 SYNC mode prioritizes data consistency but has no tolerance for any network failures.
 - SYNC WITH TIMEOUT - The MAIN instance will not commit a transaction until all REPLICA instances confirm they have received the same transaction within a configured time interval.
 If the response from a REPLICA times out, the replication mode of that instance will be changed to ASYNC.
 SYNC WITH TIMEOUT prioritizes data consistency until unexpected issues force the system to prioritize availability and partition tolerance.
 - ASYNC - The MAIN instance will commit a transaction without receiving confirmation from REPLICA instances that they have received the same transaction.
 ASYNC mode ensures system availability and partition tolerance.

 Once the REPLICA instances are registered, data storage of the MAIN instance is replicated and synchronized using transaction timestamps and durability files